maiertech/template-tauri-sveltekit/README.md

 This is a [Tauri v2](https://v2.tauri.app/) GitHub template, which uses [SvelteKit](https://kit.svelte.dev/) for its UI.
 The SvelteKit config is the same as in [template-sveltekit-example](https://github.com/maiertech/template-sveltekit-example), i.e., SvelteKit is configured to use [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for TypeScript support.

+## Resources

+- Read [The missing guide to understanding adapter-static in SvelteKit](https://khromov.se/the-missing-guide-to-understanding-adapter-static-in-sveltekit/) to fully understand the constraints of SvelteKit's adapter-static.
+- Familiarize yourself with the [Tauri CLI](https://v2.tauri.app/references/cli/).

 ## Adapting SvelteKit to Tauri

 This repository is a SvelteKit project with Tauri embedded into the `/src-tauri` folder.
 In combination with Tauri, SvelteKit's server-side features cannot be used.
 In a Tauri app, anything that SvelteKit would handle server-side, needs to be handled by Tauri's Rust backend.
 Therefore, this repository uses SvelteKit's [adapter-static](https://kit.svelte.dev/docs/adapter-static).
-If you are not familiar with adapter-static, read [The missing guide to understanding adapter-static in SvelteKit](https://khromov.se/the-missing-guide-to-understanding-adapter-static-in-sveltekit/).

 Adapter-static is normally used with these two page options set globally in your `/src/routes/+layout.js`: